General Harry W.O. Kinnard’s Naïveté in Pleime Campaign

 Joint intelligence and support activities, commonly-shared concept of operations and results, separate TAOR, command, deployment of forces, conduct of activities, reserve.
 (11)

-As a matter of fact, General Knowles was all along executing the operational concept conceived by Colonel Hieu, II Corps Chief of Staff of using B-52 strikes to annihilate the three NVA regiments in the Chupong-Iadrang complex :
+General Knowles was all along executing the operational concept conceived by Colonel Hieu, II Corps Chief of Staff of using B-52 strikes to annihilate the three NVA regiments in the Chupong-Iadrang complex :

 - On Nov 9, under General Larsen’s order, General Knowles switched the operational direction of Air Cavalry units from east to west to entice NVA B3 Field Front Command to regroup its troops for a second attack against Pleime camp.